© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Round Barrows NE of Church Farm is a scheduled monument protected by Cadw under reference GM262.
 View the official record →

-Round Barrows NE of Church Farm is a Bronze Age funerary monument located in Wales.
+Round Barrows NE of Church Farm is a Bronze Age funerary monument comprising one or more burial mounds located in Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM262.

 Round Barrows NE of Church Farm dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Round Barrows NE of Church Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM262.